proinsias/proinsias.github.io/_posts/2019/2019-09-08-The-Importance-of-a-Cup-of-Tea.md

 ---
 layout: single
-title: "The Importance of a Cup of Tea"
+title: 'The Importance of a Cup of Tea'
 date: 2019-09-08 10:14
 modified: 2019-09-08 10:14
 categories: posts
 excerpt: A discriminating palate leads to novel rigorous statistical methods
 tags:
     - history
     - statistics
     - tests
 ---

 Could you tell the difference between the taste of a cup of tea where the milk was poured first,